 Recalling things from memory (which is sometimes called retrieval practice or self-testing) has been shown to be one of the most powerful ways to reinforce learning.1

 However, if we don’t have a reasonable understanding of the things we’re trying to learn, retrieval practice becomes much less efficient.
-So make sure your child has a good grasp of phonics first as we discussed in our article about the basic principles of spelling.
+So make sure your child has a good grasp of phonics first as we discussed in our article about spelling with phonics.

 Space the Learning…